The connecting homomorphism for Hermitian $K$-theory: Introduction

 \begin{enumerate}[leftmargin=20pt,label={\rm (\Alph*)}] \item If $\lambda(L) \equiv c-1 \mod 2$, then we have an equivalence

 of spectra in the stable homotopy category of spectra $\mathcal{SH}$. \item If $\lambda(L) \equiv c \mod 2$, then the following diagram

 of spectra is commutative in $\mathcal{SH}$.
-In particular, on the level of homotopy groups, the connecting homomorphism is equal to the composition $ (\eta \cup) \circ \tilde{\pi}_* \circ \tilde{\iota}^* \circ \tilde{\alpha}\circ (\alpha^*)^{-1}$. \end{enumerate} \end{theorem}
+In particular, on the level of homotopy groups, the connecting homomorphism is equal to the composition $ (\eta \cup) \widetilde{\pi}_* \tilde{\iota}^* \tilde{\alpha} (\alpha^*)^{-1}$. \end{enumerate} \end{theorem}

-It's worth highlighting that the Bott element plays a crucial role in our context, a component which is absent in Witt theory.
-Thus, our result is new and provides more information than Witt groups.
-To demonstrate the applications of Theorem \ref{thm:connecting-homo-1}, we compute Hermitian K-theory of projective bundles in Theorem \ref{thm:projective_bundle_thm}.
-This computation has previously appeared in the work of Walter in the case of $\GW_0$, but using a different method (see also \cite{rohrbach2021on} and \cite{karoubi2021grothendieck}).
-In the split case, we proceed to compute Hermitian $K$-theory of Grassmannians.
+Pushforwards and pullbacks in Hermitian $K$-theory which were conjectured to exist should be of independent interests, cf. \cite[Section 3.3]{bachmann2023euler}.
+To demonstrate the applications of Theorem \ref{thm:connecting-homo-1}, we compute Hermitian $K$-theory of projective bundles in Theorem \ref{thm:projective_bundle_thm}.
+This computation has previously appeared in the work of Walter in the case of $\GW_0$, but using a different method (see also \cite{rohrbach2021on}, \cite{karoubi2021grothendieck} and \cite{calmes2024a}).
+Furthermore, we proceed to compute Hermitian $K$-theory of Grassmannians in Section \ref{sect:grassmanian}.